Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Within the 70-20-10 budget, you can also put some of your 20% into retirement funds.
 Once you’ve set up your emergency fund and a few sinking funds, get to work on retirement.

-Retirement is a huge goal to prepare for, but the sooner you can start, the better off you’ll be.
+Retirement is a huge goal to prepare for, but the sooner you can start learning tips for retirement planning, the better off you’ll be.
 Time is one of the most powerful tools in retirement savings.
 You want to give your investments time to grow through compound interest and stock market returns.

 401(k)